xavierpok/tp/docs/DeveloperGuide.md

 1. User enters field name and keywords.
 2. Connexion shows all contacts that contains the keywords in the specified field.
+3. Connexion displays the number of contacts filtered.

     Use case ends.

+**Extensions**

+* 1a.
+The specified field does not exist.

+    * 1a1.
+Connexion shows an error message.

+      Use case resumes at step 1.

+* 1b.
+The specified field requires keywords but none is provided.

+    * 1b1.
+Connexion shows an error message.

+      Use case resumes at step 1.

 **Use case: UC05 - Update a contact**

 **MSS**

-1. User lists contacts (UC01).
+1. User <ins>lists contacts (UC01)</ins>.
 2. User requests to update a contact.
 3. Connexion updates contact's information.
+4. Connexion displays the updated contact's information.

     Use case ends.

 **Extensions**

-* 1a.
-The list is empty.

-  Use case ends.

 * 2a.
 The given index is invalid.